Could You Owe Expat Self-Employment Tax?

 The reason you need to pay self-employment taxes on the entirety of your net income is that these taxes fund your Social Security and Medicare.
 Since you are essentially the employer and the employee, the government reasons, you should pay the taxes owed on the full net income.
 It can be frustrating at the moment, but understanding that the measure is ultimately going to help you may ease the pain.

 Self-employed individuals must make quarterly tax payments to meet their self-employed tax threshold by year’s end.
 Failure to make adequate quarterly payments can lead to a fine, which increases the amount of money you owe.

 While there is a seven-year statute of limitations on taxes, that does not apply to situations where the IRS suspects a sole proprietor of under-reporting income.
 If you don’t pay self-employment taxes or declare income, the IRS can legally go back as far as it wants to determine whether you’ve met your taxable obligations.
 You could be heavily fined for under-reporting income.

 Get Help Paying Self-Employment Tax U.S. Citizens Abroad

-Our professionals understand who must file a self-employment tax form, which income-reporting forms are required, how to fill out the tax form correctly and how to set up quarterly payments — so you avoid tax penalties.
-We also offer tax consulting service so you can learn how to maximize your tax situation — and minimize your tax debt — by forming a business plan and paying the minimum necessary taxes on self-employed income earned while living abroad.
+Our professionals understand who must file a self-employment tax form, how to report foreign self-employment income, how to fill out the tax form correctly and how to set up quarterly payments — so you avoid tax penalties.
+We also offer tax consulting services, so you can learn how to maximize your tax situation — and minimize your tax debt — by forming a business plan and paying the minimum necessary taxes on self-employed income earned while living abroad.